Bereavement supports

 We are deeply sorry for your loss.
 Experiencing the loss of a baby at any stage of pregnancy or following birth is life changing.
 If the worst happens, we are here to support you and your family in your journey of grief.

 We provide initial grief counselling to families and help connect them with grief support groups, individual counselling and virtual support services.
-Families have access to connect with our Indigenous Wellness Team and our Spiritual Care Program.
+Families also have access to our Indigenous Wellness Team and our Spiritual Care Program.

 Families can spend as much time as they wish with their baby.
 While in the hospital a Cuddle Cot bassinet is available for grieving families who wish to spend time with their baby.
 When the family is ready to go home, we will help navigate the details of cultural ceremony and funeral arrangements.